markfasheh/duperemove/FAQ.md

 ### How can I find out my space savings after a dedupe?

 Duperemove will print out an estimate of the saved space after a dedupe operation for you.

+You can get a more accurate picture by running 'btrfs fi df' before and after each duperemove run.

-You can also do a df before the dedupe operation, then a df about 60 seconds after the operation.
-It is common for btrfs space reporting to be 'behind' while delayed updates get processed, so an immediate df after deduping might not show any savings.
+Be careful about using the 'df' tool on btrfs - it is common for space reporting to be 'behind' while delayed updates get processed, so an immediate df after deduping might not show any savings.

 ### Why is the total deduped data report an estimate?